alexroutledge/google-analytics-proxy/README.md

 As all GA API requests must be authenticated via OAuth, the GA Proxy proxies all authentication request via YQL.

 An example flow might be:

+-User obtains a refresh token
+-User exchanges the refresh token for an access token (proxied requestd via YQL) -User is able to make authenticated requests to the GA API